 I had leftovers of this recipe for a few days and let me tell you – it was just delicious the following day as it was the first day I made it.
 Even better, I never tired of it.
 Parsnip noodle chicken alfredo for the win.

-For more tasty ideas and spiralized recipe inspiration read my post on spiralizing veggie noodles.
-A few recipes that are always super popular are my Zucchini Noodle Caprese, Zucchini Noodle Spaghetti Bolognese, Zucchini Pasta with Lemon Garlic Shrimp and well, anything with Zucchini Noodles.
-My curly sweet potato fries are always a hit as well.
+For more tasty ideas with spiralized veggies, check out my Zucchini Noodle Caprese, Zucchini Noodle Spaghetti Bolognese and Zucchini Pasta with Lemon Garlic Shrimp.
+My Curly Sweet Potato Fries are always a hit as well.

-Make the vegan alfredo sauce ahead of time.
-You can always make it the day before and store in the refrigerator.
+- Make the Vegan Alfredo Sauce ahead of time.
+You can always make it the day before and store it in the fridge.

-Peel the parsnips, slices off the ends and spiralize.
+- Peel the parsnips, slice off the ends and spiralize.
 Then, set the parsnip noodles aside.

-Heat one tablespoon of oil in a skillet on medium heat.
+- Heat one tablespoon of oil in a skillet on medium heat.
 Add the chicken breast and cook for 3-4 minutes on each side, or until cooked through.
-Remove to a plate and slice into pieces.
+Remove to a cutting board and slice into pieces.

-Season with additional salt and pepper, if desired, and serve immediately.
+- Season with salt and pepper, if desired, and serve immediately.